 About UsWe are a family business.
 Collectively we have backgrounds in painting, design, illustration, sculpture, technical theater, construction, and business.
-These experiences have lead us to the desire to do something with our talents and skills that uses a higher level of purpose, consideration, and heart than we have been able to express in our other jobs in life.
+These experiences have led us to the desire to do something with our talents and skills that uses a higher level of purpose, consideration, and heart than we have been able to express in our other jobs in life.
 We are people that are constantly seeking rebirth both in our lives and in our work.

-Our mission is make beautiful, quality work using materials and processes that are not only safe for the consumer but also for the artist.
+Our mission is to make beautiful, quality work using materials and processes that are not only safe for the consumer but also for the artist.
 We believe that what was created in nature exhibits not only excellence and beauty, but positively impacts the world around it.
 We believe, as many artists in history have, that the art should imitate nature in as many ways as possible.
 With this in mind, we use wood in its natural color (no stains).
 We use a natural finish (shellac), and the force of magnets instead of conventional hardware.
 To line our boxes, we use a felt that is made from recycled plastic bottles.

 The process we use to make our patterns was born from the desire to use what others would call scrap or discards, and transform those pieces into something beautiful that would make people question what is thrown away and transform some ideas of what art can be.
 The technique used to make our patterns is a process very similar to making “murrini” in glass or “millifiori” in clay…however, our process uses wood.
 Layers of pattern are built up forming blocks, which we “slice” to make the patterns for our work.
 This process also shows the end grain of the wood, showing the rings of the tree or the “life lines” as we call them.